-- 4.11 Historic England defines heritage assets as "a building, monument, site, place, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest", as defined in Annex 2 of the NPPF.
-Similar definitions exist in other jurisdictions.
-There are a number of statutory listings which are relevant to townscape assessment and which are included as part of the Historic Environment Record, including: - Listed buildings; - Scheduled monuments; and - Registered parks and gardens. - 4.12 In addition to this, some Local Planning Authorities compile lists of non-designated heritage assets.
+- 4.2 There are a number of designations which are relevant to townscape assessment and which are included as part of the Historic Environment Record, including (in England): - Listed buildings; - Scheduled monuments; and - Registered parks and gardens. - 4.3 In addition to this, some Local Planning Authorities compile lists of non-designated heritage assets.
 These are 'buildings, monuments, sites, places, areas or landscapes identified as having a degree of significance meriting consideration in planning decisions but which are not formally designated heritage assets' as defined in paragraph 39 of the Government's Planning Practice Guidance for England (see section 3.3 for references to other jurisdictions).
-The appearance of a non-designated asset on a local list does not give it statutory protection but it does identify that it is a valued asset and ensures that it is taken account of in the planning process. - 4.13 Conservation Areas, which are designated for their special architectural and historic interest, may also be an important consideration in urban areas.
+The appearance of a non-designated asset on a local list does not give it statutory protection but it does identify that it is a valued asset and ensures that it is taken account of in the planning process. - 4.4 Conservation Areas, which are designated for their special architectural and historic interest, may also be an important consideration in urban areas.
 Local Planning Authorities often prepare Conservation Area Appraisals or Statements, which may include an assessment of townscape character and establish principles for managing change.
 This designation applies a level of protection to buildings and trees within the area and its setting.
-An Article 4 direction may also be applied by the Local Planning Authority which restricts certain permitted development rights. - 4.14 Heritage at risk registers identify buildings, landscapes and conservation areas where there is a risk to its conservation status.
+An Article 4 direction may also be applied by the Local Planning Authority which restricts certain permitted development rights. - 4.5 Heritage at risk registers identify buildings, landscapes and conservation areas where there is a risk to its conservation status.